CelsoSantos/keycloak-labs-base/README.md

 This document describes how to use Keycloak – Third-Party User Provider and his features.
 Project contains a number of modules, here is a quick description of what each module does:

-- ThirdParty User Provider - It allows us to hook up with a Third-Party BE.
+- ThirdParty User Provider - It allows us to hook up with a Third-Party BE that replicates/mocks a real API/BE behaviour & data.

 - MyDomain Theme – Style Keycloak login page to look like MyDomain login page.